 A representative from Timberline Ski Resort said all of their lifts undergo thorough inspections and comply with all safety standards, which includes federal guidelines for mechanical inspections.
 The company also says it complies with the safety requirements from its insurance provider and performs daily, monthly and annual inspections of the lifts.

 If this is the case, Timberline should be doing more.
 Given that the ski lifts are subjected to harsh weather and repetitive use, perhaps the company should err on the safe side and begin replacing the parts before another accident occurs.

-Koonz, McKenney, Johnson, DePaolis & Lightfoot, L.L.P. is a personal injury law firm that fights for victims who have been injured due to defective products in Washington, Virginia and Maryland.
+Koonz, McKenney, Johnson & DePaolis L.L.P. is a personal injury law firm that fights for victims who have been injured due to defective products in Virginia.
+Contact us for a free consultation.